ktolstikhin/ghost-ssl-docker/README.md

 # Yet another self-hosted Ghost blog with Docker, Compose, and Nginx.

+## TODO: Add a link to the blog post: https://www.metamost.com/ghost-docker-setup/
+## TODO: Add links to nginx-proxy and letsencrypt-nginx-proxy-companion repos

 This is a simple Ghost blog setup wrapped up in Docker containers.
 Here, the default SQLite database is used.
 The content backup and updating Let's Encrypt SSL/TLS certificates are carried out periodically by cron.
 For even simpler HTTP version, checkout the *http* branch which offers easier deployment using Docker Machine.

 ## Deployment